 - Contact lenses (optional)

-Start by covering your face and neck in the white face paint using a small sponge.
+- Start by covering your face and neck in the white face paint.
+Use a small sponge to apply the paint.
 Don't worry if it takes a while to work, particularly if your skin is dark.
-Pile on layer after layer until your skin tone has reached a ghostly white (10-20 minutes)
+Pile on layer after layer until your skin tone has reached a ghostly white.
+(10–20 minutes)

-Use the black eyeliner and the red facepaint to create a pattern on your nose and around your mouth like on the above picture.
+- Use the black eyeliner and the red face paint to create a pattern on your nose and around your mouth like in the above picture.
 For additional instructions, see the below video.
-(10-15 minutes)
+(10–15 minutes)

 As you can see, I changed the face paint slightly to suit my taste.
 Because I was hosting a drinking party, I didn't pay much attention to decorating my mouth.
 This part is entirely up to you.